mengysun/DataParasite/README.md

 ## Amend the Constitution
 We encourage improvements to `CONSTITUTION.md`!
 This file defines the core guidelines and workflow rules for agents operating in this repository.
 If you discover better patterns, clearer instructions, or missing safeguards, propose amendments by submitting a pull request with your suggested changes.
 Thoughtful updates to the constitution benefit all users and agent interactions with the framework.

+**Note on agent instruction following**: If you find that coding agents (like Codex or many others) don't consistently follow the instructions in `CONSTITUTION.md`, you might want to rename it to `AGENTS.md` (for Codex) or `CLAUDE.md` (for Claude-based agents), as some agents automatically prioritize files with these names.
+However, in practice, simply referring to the file at the beginning of your task prompt usually works fine, as the tasks are typically short and straightforward enough for coding agents to follow.

 ## Agent Demos

 ### Demo 1: Agent run with a user-supplied entity list